 This homemade version of bánh mì trứng came together one lunchtime.
 There is something about combining salmon, asparagus, and egg.
 It is one of those cases where the whole is greater than the sum of the parts.
 And when enclosing these three wonderful ingredients in a light, crisp Vietnamese style baguette, there is simplicity, and there is sophistication.

-One of the food related advantages of living in Saigon is the availability of freshly baked, light and crispy crusted baguettes, or bánh mỳ in Vietnamese.
-You could substitute these with French baguettes, or portions of breadsticks.
-Try to find baguettes or breadsticks that are very light inside, rather than the heavier doughy style.
-You could also try to make baguettes yourself.
-Try this bánh mỳ recipe at danangcuisine.com.
+Living in Saigon has many advantages.
+One advantage, for me, is the availability of bánh mì, freshly baked, light and crispy crusted baguettes.
+You could substitute these with French baguettes or portions of breadsticks.
+I do suggest, though, that you do try to find baguettes or breadsticks that are very light inside, rather than the heavier doughy style.

 - 1 slice Smoked salmon